Casal2/CASAL2/Documentation/ReadTheDocs/source/configuration_file_syntax.md

 ```

 ### Inline Declarations
-Inline declarations allow you to define an entire object in a single configuration line.
+Inline declarations allow you to define an entire object in a single line.
 This is useful for defining an object that will only be used by one other object.
 Casal2 will create an object in memory with an addressable label for use by the model.

 An example of an inline declaration is:
 ```none